PacharapatKasibutr/final_project/README.md

 ## missing feature and bug
 * missing some admin command such as update tabow for admin and insert row
 * some of the function doesn't seem to work
+* project request ,evaluate project seem to have an error
+* create project have subscriptable problem